Charlie5DH/docker-node/README.md

 `export ENV_VARIABLE_NAME="hello"`

 An alternative is to create a `.env` file in root typing: `vi .env` and add all the ENV variables in the file.
 Then, in the root folder open the `.profile` file and in the bottom, create a new instruction: `set -o allexport; source /root/.env set -o allexport`.
 Close and reopen the terminal and type `printenv` to see the variables.

+For deployment, we can clone the repo and run `docker-compose -f docker-compose.yml -f docker-compose.prod.yml up -d --build`.

+To update changes in production after build, we can run `docker-compose -f docker-compose.yml -f docker-compose.prod.yml up -d --build` again after pulling for changes in the repository.
+We can add the `--no-deps` if we don't want to rebuild the databases and other services that wont change in development.

+To re-build the container, for whatever reason, we can pass the `--force-recreate --no-deps`.
+Now, this workflowis not optimal since we have to rebuild in the production server.
+Instead, we are going to upload the finalized image to Dockerhub and pull the built image in production.